Gaius-Augustus/BRAKER/README.md

 We are aware that the "manual" installation of BRAKER3 and all its dependencies is tedious and really challenging without root permissions.
 Therefore, we provide a Docker container that has been developed to be run with Singularity.
 All information on this container can be found at https://hub.docker.com/r/teambraker/braker3

-Be aware that you need to install a valid license key in your home directory in order to use GeneMark-ETP in the container.
-(The software itself is contained.)

 This container has currently the following shortcoming: as RNA-Seq input, we have only tested bam-files, not fastq files or SRA IDs.
 We might improve this in the future.

 In short, build it as follows: